-When using the jigsaw puzzle analogy, I ask my clients what their dream retirement looks like so I have a picture of what their puzzle will look like.
+When using the jigsaw puzzle analogy, I ask my clients what their dream retirement looks like, so I have a picture of their puzzle.
 I ask them what is most important to them, i.e., what the frame of the puzzle should look like.
-Most often it is the preservation of their asset and having a stream of money that is guaranteed and will last them a lifetime.
-When I ask them what else is important and ask them to rate their answer I know what a priority is and what would be nice to achieve but isn’t an absolute.
+Most often, it is the preservation of their asset and having a stream of money that is guaranteed and will last them a lifetime.
+When I ask them what else is important and ask them to rate their answer, I know what a priority is and what would be nice to achieve but isn’t an absolute.

-Once I know those important puzzle pieces, I can then start putting together the pieces.
-The framework would be putting some of the assets into a Fixed Indexed Annuity; this gives them the frame to hold the rest together; money they can never lose despite what happens in the market, a protected, precise, predictable stream of income that they can never outlive.
+Once I know those essential puzzle pieces, I can then start putting together the pieces.
+The framework would be putting some of the assets into a Fixed Indexed Annuity; this gives them the frame to hold the rest together.
+This is money they can never lose despite what happens in the market, a protected, precise, predictable stream of income that they can never outlive.

 Other pieces may include plans to help take care of final expenses, setting up an account to help pay for college for the grandchildren, when and how to take Social Security, along with a plan to lower their taxes on Social Security, and a legacy plan.

 Each puzzle is unique, and every piece must be carefully considered, that is why it is so important to put together a distribution plan with someone who understands the nuances and complexity of planning for retirement income stream so that none of your pieces are lost, and your puzzle can be put together and secure.